Depression. Causes, symptoms, treatment of the disease

 Find out about the best books for depression in our article.

-After a miscarriage, thoughts of a new pregnancy will be frightening, but over time they will appear more and more often, and the fear will begin to go away.
-In order to properly prepare for a new stage in your life, it is important to understand and realize the tragedy that has happened.
+After a miscarriage, thoughts of a new pregnancy will be scary, but over time they will begin to appear more and more often, and the fear will begin to go away.
+In order to properly prepare for a new stage in your life, it is important to understand and realize the tragedy that happened.
 Only in this case can we talk about meaningful work on oneself.

-A woman will never be able to forget about her loss, but even in such grief one can see a creative beginning, concluded in gaining strength and wisdom for a further full life.
+A woman will never be able to forget about her loss, but even in such grief one can see the creative beginning contained in gaining strength and wisdom for a further full life.

 Stroke: psychosomatics and consequences

-Stroke psychosomatics - two words that at first glance do not have much in common.
+Psychosomatics of stroke are two words that at first glance do not have much in common.
 The fact is that in traditional medicine, a stroke is considered to be a violation of blood circulation in the vessels of the brain.
-From a physiological point of view, the occurrence of the disease is so.
-However, doctors are increasingly coming to the conclusion that a stroke develops under a huge number of different factors, one of which is psychosomatics or psychological condition person.
+From a physiological point of view, the occurrence of disease is so.
+However, doctors are increasingly coming to the conclusion that stroke develops under a huge number of different factors, one of which is psychosomatics or psychological state person.
 Due to similar problems patients suffer from psychosis and a host of other psychological disorders.
-To sort out psychosomatic reasons and the consequences of an attack, it is necessary to consider the situation from different angles.
+To understand psychosomatic reasons and the consequences of an attack, it is necessary to consider the situation from different angles.

 What is psychosomatics?

-The word psychosomatics in the medical community means the development of diseases, psychosis, other pathological conditions developing under the influence of psychological perception of a person.
-We can say that all ailments in the body come from wrong thinking, we ourselves attract them, contribute to their development.
-In fact, an experienced rehabilitation psychologist will say that many diseases occur not so much from an emotional state as from mental health.
+The word psychosomatics in the medical community means the development of diseases, psychosis, and other pathological conditions, developing under the influence of human psychological perception.
+We can say that all ailments in the body come from incorrect thinking; we ourselves attract them and contribute to their development.
+In fact, an experienced rehabilitation psychologist will say that many diseases occur not so much from an emotional state, but from mental health.

-A person who is often subject to stress, depressive states, easily turning to a state of aggression, harms his body, exposing it to constant “shakes”.
+A person who is often subject to stress, depression, and easily moves into a state of aggression harms his body by subjecting it to constant “shocks.”

-First of all, such manifestations of emotionality affect the functioning of the heart, blood vessels, and the brain, but if a person has a mental disorder, damage is done to the entire body as a whole.
+First of all, such manifestations of emotionality affect the functioning of the heart, blood vessels, and brain, but if a person has a disturbed psyche, damage is caused to the entire body as a whole.
 Moreover, there are many cases proving that psychosomatic disorders increase the chance of psychological complications after a stroke.
-In such cases, in addition to functional problems caused by circulatory disorders, a person faces the following troubles:
+In such cases, in addition to functional problems caused by poor circulation, a person faces the following troubles:

 • depression;